-In Denmark, invasive meningococcal disease (MD) is monitored via the clinical notification system (Form 1515) handled by the Department of Infectious Disease Epidemiology and Prevention and by the Neisseria and Streptococcal Reference Laboratory, which receive meningococcal isolates from the departments of clinical microbiology.
+In Denmark, invasive meningococcal disease (MD) is monitored via the clinical notification system (Form 1515) handled by the Department of Infectious Disease Epidemiology and Prevention and by the Neisseria and Streptococcal Reference Laboratory, which receive meningococcal isolates and other biological material from the departments of clinical microbiology (DCM).
 MD covers meningitis, sepsis, and culture or DNA detection of meningococci in material from normally sterile locations, e.g. joints.

-In 2017, the Department of infectious Disease Epidemiology and Prevention received 39 notifications concerning patients with invasive meningococcal disease.
+In 2018, the Department of Infectious Disease Epidemiology and Prevention received 37 notifications concerning patients with invasive meningococcal disease.